coveo-labs/query-debugger/README.md

 node index.js
 ```

-The file `output.json` will have the request's data parsed properly in a nice JSON.
+The file `request.json` will have the request's data parsed properly in a nice JSON.

+## Getting Pipelines

+To get pipelines, you need an Admin token.
+Set your token in `data/api.key` before running `node index.js`.

+The pipeline info will be in `data/pipelines.json`